 Advanced Features Include:

-Once you've the chosen the talent you'd like to hire or cast, click on the Hire and Pay button on their application.
+Once you've the chosen the talent you'd like to hire or cast, click on the Hire button on their application.

 From there, you can easily send a secure payment to the talent for work completed or order an asset from them that they will be compensated for after delivery.